gingerlime/docs/ios-example.md

 In the repository you will find an annotated Semaphore configuration file `.semaphore/semaphore.yml`.

-The application uses the latest stable version of Xcode, Fastlane and Xcode-select
+The application uses the latest stable version of Xcode and Fastlane.

 ## Overview of the CI pipeline